-During the year, budget monitoring reports were presented to the Chief Constable's Executive Board and the PCC's Joint Business meeting on a monthly basis.
+During the year, budget monitoring reports were presented to the Chief Constable's Executive Board on a monthly basis and the Joint Business meeting quarterly.

 The risk that expenditure will exceed budget is reduced by the existence of a robust revenue monitoring framework.

-The key responsibilities are outlined in Governance Framework which is available on the PCC website.
+The key responsibilities are outlined in Governance Framework and is available on the website.